World races to contain coronavirus pandemic | Pictures | Reuters

 Inside New York City, epicenter of U.S. coronavirus outbreak

-The number of people hospitalized for the novel coronavirus and related deaths in New York fell to their lowest levels in more than a week.
+The number of people hospitalized for the novel coronavirus and related deaths in New York continues a downward trend on a path toward stabilizing its battered healthcare system.